Wellbeing for Students

 Investigations may be carried out by a Head of Department or another senior member of College staff, depending on the circumstances.
 Even if a case is investigated, mediation is the preferred way of dealing with the outcome, but disciplinary measures will be used if necessary.

 All students are encouraged to register with a local NHS doctor (GP) as soon as possible.
-Information on finding a doctor can be found on the Student Space website.
+Information on finding a doctor can be found on the Student Support Zone website.

 If you notice a change in a student’s physical appearance that might suggest that they are unwell, you are encouraged to have a confidential conversation with them based on your observations.
 For example, you could say, “I notice that you look unusually tired.
 Are you feeling OK?”